charygao/cnblog-1/source/_posts/2016-05-11-android-kotlin.md

 Android specifics
 -----------------

-Although the language for writing apps is Java, the Android environment has always been a bit different.
-The virtual machine (originally Dalvik, ART since KitKat) is not a regular JVM.
-It doesn't support the *InvokeDynamic* instruction, so dynamic languages need to resort to reflection, which is still quite slow (although the situation is not as bad as it was at the time of single-core phones with 512 MB of RAM).
+Although the language for writing apps is Java, Android has always been a bit different than a typical server-side Java development environment.
+The virtual machine (originally Dalvik; ART since KitKat) is not a regular JVM.
+It doesn't support the *InvokeDynamic* instruction, so dynamic languages need to resort to reflection, which is still quite slow even nowadays (although the situation is not as bad as it used to be at the time of single-core phones with 512 MB of RAM).
 Runtime code generation is a problem as well, because the byte code has to be written to and read from the file system which is again very slow (it can delay the app starts by several seconds).

 Because of this, the obvious Java alternatives such as **Groovy** or JRuby have always struggled to be of practical use.
 However, Groovy's [2.4 release](http://groovy-lang.org/releasenotes/groovy-2.4.html) finally brings official Android support, such as a Gradle plugin and special *grooid* jar variants optimized for mobile usage.
 In order to avoid the above-mentioned performance issues, it's still recommended to use static compilation wherever possible and limit the bytecode size using ProGuard, but Groovy's expressiveness can still significantly reduce the typical Android boilerplate.